How Perception Affects Women Giving Birth Naturally

 naturally picture a

-contraction as a wave in the ocean: it laps gently up your
+contraction as a wave in the ocean: it laps gently up the

 and once the contraction starts to ebb, the balloon floats away.